Can You Block Lost or Stolen AirPods from Getting Used?

 Unfortunately, there’s no way you can block your lost or stolen AirPods from getting used by another person.
 The AirPods do not connect to Wi-Fi, which means you cannot remotely control them or lock them.
 Of course, this statement isn’t the answer you wanted, but if you’re lucky enough, you might be able to locate your AirPods before someone does get ahold of them.

 You may ask why this article exists in the first place if you cannot block someone from using your AirPods.
 Well, it is an answer that many people want to know.
 Therefore, they need to realize the truth but may also think they got stolen when they are just lost.
-Thus, this article helps readers learn how to track their AirPods down and understand when they can’t do so.
-It also explains how to prevent losing your AirPods by performing a simple process before you lose them.
+This article is to help readers learn how to track their AirPods down and understand that they may not be lost forever.
+It also explains how to prevent losing your AirPods by performing a simple process before you actually do lose them.

 Perhaps the cat knocked them over behind the cabinet, but you think that someone grabbed them.
 Maybe the charging/storage case is missing, but it actually got left behind when you were interrupted by something else.
 Perhaps your AirPods did get stolen, but the person hasn’t used them yet.
 The possibilities are endless, and if you act fast, you may actually figure out where they went and successfully recover them.
 Read on for more details.

-Unfortunately, the website or app to find your AirPods doesn’t work when someone steals them unless they haven’t reset them to their iCloud account yet.
-If you think that your AirPods got stolen, you better act fast!
+If you truly think that your AirPods were stolen, you better act fast!
 You may get lucky and still have the AirPods connected to your iCloud account.
 Otherwise, there is nothing you can do unless you misplaced them.

 In theory, this process sounds complicated, so let’s get to the application of this app.